 Salmon Fry (1 year+) – Indian style mildly spiced, shallow fried, kids friendly salmon fish fry recipe.
 100 gms of cooked salmon contains 0.3 mg of iron (approx).
 This simple salmon fry can boost the kid’s iron levels quickly.
 Be sure to add the lemon juice while serving to help the absorption of iron.

 Fish Curry with coconut milk (1 year+) – Mildly spiced fish curry with coconut milk is apt for babies and kids.
 The fish and coconut milk provide much of the iron in this delicious fish curry.

 Pomfret fish fry (1 year+) – Like salmon fry, pomfret/butterfish fry is packed full of iron.
 Also, it can be done so quick and sure kids will enjoy this fry!

 Beans and legumes can be a great source of iron for vegetarian kids.
 Include all varieties of dried beans to meet the daily iron requirements.
-Prefer soaking them in water overnight or few hours and cook it to get the maximum iron from it.
+Prefer soaking them in water overnight or a few hours and cook it to get the maximum iron from it.

-Chickpeas (Chana), Black eyed peas(lobia/Karaamani), Kidney beans(Rajma) are the most significant sources of iron.
+Chickpeas (Chana), Black-eyed peas(lobia/Karaamani), Kidney beans(Rajma) are the most significant sources of iron.
 Though soybean contains more amount of iron among all bean varieties, they are high in phytic acid that may be harmful to children.

 Chickpea with vegetables (8 Months+) – Chickpea/Chana mash with vegetables is a great way to introduce chickpeas to babies, 1/2 cup of cooked chickpea contains 2.3 mg of iron (approx).
 For older kids, you can serve this recipe without blending.